-[Disable Error Detect] INH [Not Assigned] NO For more information, refer to Smoke Ex xtraction, page 171.
-[Forced Run] INHS - [Disabled] NO For more information, refer to Smoke Extraction, page 171.
+[Disable Error Detect] INH [Not Assigned] NO For more information, refer to Smoke E xtraction, page 173.
+[Forced Run] INHS [Disabled] NO For more information, refer to Smoke Extraction, page 173.

-HMI label Setting Factory setting [Fault Reset Assign] RSF [Not Assigned] NO Fault reset input assignment L If no digital input is set, a manual reset i s possible by applying a Forward/Reverse order. • [Not Assigned]: Manual reset not assigned.
-[DI•]: Manual reset assigned to dig jital input [DI●] on rising edge.
-NOTE: in [Standard Profile] , the B information, refer to communication IT 7 of the CMD register is assigned to [Fa manuals. ult Reset Assign].
-For more NOTE: In [I/O profile], [Fault Rese t Assign] can be assigned to a virtual inpu t [CD●●] .
-[Product restart] RP - [Not Assigned] NO Product restart For more information, refer to Product F Restart, page 214.
-[Prod Restart Assign] RPA [Not Assigned] NO Product restart assignment Product restart is performed on trai nsition of the selected DI to the active level • [Not Assigned]: Product resta art assignment not assigned.
-[DI•]: Product restart assignment nent assigned to digital input [DI●].
-The product can only be restarted v is ignored. when not running.
-If motor is running when order is received, command During this restart procedure, the p on again. roduct goes through the same steps as if it had been switched off and device goes through the same steps as eset and then restarts the device.
-During the if it had been switched off and on again.
-Do result in immediate and unanticipated oper epending on the wiring and UNANTICIPATED EQUIPMENT OPEI RATION The Restart function performs a Fault Reset and restarts the device.
-Verify that activating this function d oes not result in unsafe conditions.
-Failure to follow these instructions can result in death, serious injury, or eq uipment damage.
-[Control Supply Loss] CLB - [Error] 0 Response to control supply loss This parameter sets the soft starter behavior when the control supply on A1 and A2 is out of range.
-[Error]: Triggers the [Control Supply Error] error.
-Opens the relay R1 if it is assigned to [Operating State Fault] and if [Auto Fault Reset] is set to [No].
-[Error w/o Relay]: Triggers the [Control Supply Error] error and keeps the relay assigned to [Operating State Fault] closed. • [Warning]: triggers the [Control Supply Loss] warning instead of triggering [Control Supply Error].
-NOTE: The [Control Supply Loss] warning will trigger only if: If is added to a warning group definition in [Diagnostics] → [Warnings].
-The soft starter loses the control supply on A1 / A2 while not in operating state [Running].
+HMI label Setting Factory setting [Fault Reset Assign] RSF [Not Assigned] NO

+Fault reset input assignment

+If no digital input is set, a manual reset is possible by applying a Forward/Reverse order.

+- [Not Assigned]: Manual reset not assigned. - [DI●]: Manual reset assigned to digital input [DI●] on rising edge.

+NOTE: in [Standard Profile], the BIT 7 of the CMD register is assigned to [Fault Reset Assign].
+For more information, refer to communication manuals.

+NOTE: In [I/O profile], [Fault Reset Assign] can be assigned to a virtual input [CD●●].

+[Product restart] RP [Not Assigned] NO

+Product restart

+For more information, refer to Product F Restart, page 217.

+\bigcirc [Not Assigned] NO [Prod Restart Assign] RPA

+Product restart assignment

+- Product restart is performed on transition of the selected DI to the active level: - [Not Assigned]: Product restart assignment not assigned. - ∘ [DI•]: Product restart assignment assigned to digital input [DI•]. - The product can only be restarted when not running.
+If motor is running when order is received, command is ignored. - During this restart procedure, the product goes through the same steps as if it had been switched off and on again.

+The Restart function performs a Fault Reset and then restarts the device.
+During this Restart procedure, the device goes through the same steps as if it had been switched off and on again.
+Depending on the wiring and the configuration of the device, this may result in immediate and unanticipated operation.

+The Restart function performs a Fault Reset and restarts the device.

+Verify that activating this function does not result in unsafe conditions.

+Failure to follow these instructions can result in death, serious injury, or equipment damage.

+[Control Supply Loss] CLB - [Error] 0 --------------------------- --- -----------

+Response to control supply loss

+This parameter sets the soft starter behavior when the control supply on A1 and A2 is out of range.

+- [Error]: Triggers the [Control Supply Error] error.
+Opens the relay R1 if it is assigned to [Operating State Fault] and if [Auto Fault Reset] is set to [No]. - [Error w/o Relay]: Triggers the [Control Supply Error] error and keeps the relay assigned to [Operating State Fault] closed. - [Warning]: triggers the [Control Supply Loss] warning instead of triggering [Control Supply Error].

+The [Control Supply Loss] warning will trigger only if:

+- If is added to a warning group definition in [Diagnostics] → [Warnings]. - The soft starter loses the control supply on A1 / A2 while not in operating state [Running].
 Otherwise the [Control Supply Error] will trigger instead.